joehunterdev/chord-finder/readme.md

 ## Chord Finder

-Rough Outline Output chord name output from virtual piano keys.
+Pure React chord name output from virtual piano keys.
 With a focus on ui ux display across multiple devices,Specifically mobile

 ### V1
 -  Use intervals to determin chords